Once Upon a Time in Gaza: Production

 The Nasser Brothers were inspired to make a film about their hometown, Gaza, which they had left in 2012.
 Many of their previous films have similarly tackled depictions of Gaza, and they stated that Once Upon a Time in Gaza's release in the wake of October 7 attacks was "pure coincidence but timely," as they had been working on the film for a decade.
 In particular, the Nasser Brothers said that film's title was originally "meant to capture the rhythm of Gaza at the time" but took on a more sinister significance following Israel's destruction caused by the Gaza war.

 The Nasser Brothers began writing the film's screenplay in 2015 with the idea of situating Gaza within the sensibility of a Western film.
 They finished writing it shortly before October 7, 2023 but found, months later, that they needed to revisit it.

+Filming

 The film was then shot in Jordan.
 It was produced by the French production company Les Films du Tambour and many other co-producers around the world, such as the Made in Palestine Project.